neilramaswamy/nr-spark/docs/ss-manual-execution-model.md

 Structured Streaming repeatedly does three things:

-1. It reads data from a _source_
+1. It reads some amount of new data from a _source_
-2. It processes that data in a distributed way
+2. It processes that new data in a distributed way
-3. It writes the resulting data to a _sink_
+3. It writes the processed data to a _sink_

 There are two axes of configuration of this execution loop.
 They are:

 1. How often does it read from the source?
 It could read data every hour, or every minute!
 You configure this with _triggers_.
-2. How much "resulting data" does it write to the sink?
+2. How much "processed data" does it write to the sink?
 It could write just the new output it generated, or all the output it every generated.
 You configure this with _output mode_.

 We go into more detail of triggers and output mode later.
 However, reading the short sections below will give you better intuition for the micro-batch architecture.
 There's no need to memorize everything here—you can just check the reference (TODO) later!